wilsonmar/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

 ![jpetstore6 site map](https://cloud.githubusercontent.com/assets/300046/21751209/7ad5c63a-d591-11e6-88ea-c67d3dc107f6.png)

-## Performance Tests

-Performance testing needs a set of <strong>loops</strong>
-to impose artificial load.
+## Imposing transaction load

+To impose artificial load, define performance test scripts this a set of <strong>loops</strong>, each of which can be run separately to measure a different potential issue:

 1. <a href="#LandingPage">Landing page</a>  and
    <strong>Info (?) page</strong>